 If you want to see the night skies as you’ve likely never seen them before, a visit to Southern Utah for some stargazing is a must.

 Located just a short drive from the park, Cougar Ridge is the perfect base camp for your stargazing adventure.
-In fact, you’ll enjoy incredible views of the night sky from just outside the Lodge or your Casita during your stay!
+In fact, you’ll enjoy incredible views of the night sky from just outside The Grand Lodge or your Casita during your stay!
 Ready to see some incredible night skies for yourself?
 Book your stay at Cougar Ridge today!